oroinc/documentation/cookbook/how_to_use_wsse_authentication.rst

 .. image:: ./img/how_to_use_wsse_authentication/user_api_key_generation.png

-This key should be used for ''PasswordDigest'' generation on a client side.
+This key should be used for ``PasswordDigest`` generation on a client side.

 Header generation
 -----------------